 I’m listing two safety tips to keep in mind while spending 24 hours in Fez Medina.
 Follow them for a good trip.

 Morocco is a conservative country.
 Fes el Bali is the ancient face of Fez and hence, most men and women are dressed in local attire here.
-As travelers, dressing modestly and respecting the culture is important when in Morocco.
+As travelers, dressing modestly and respecting the culture are important when in Morocco.

-Men and women can wear full-length trousers and a comfortable t-shirt.
+Men and women can wear full-length trousers and a comfortable T-shirt.